marijnh/Eloquent-JavaScript/11_async.md

 {{index "async function", "return keyword", "exception handling"}}

 An `async` function is marked by the word `async` before the `function` keyword.
-Methods can also be `async`, by writing `async` before their name.
-When such a function is called, it returns a promise.
-When the function body returns something, that promise is resolved.
+Methods can also be made `async` by writing `async` before their name.
+When such a function or method is called, it returns a promise.
+As soon as the body returns something, that promise is resolved.
 If it throws an exception, the promise is rejected.

 {{if interactive